-My interest in the practice of brief psychotherapy is rooted in my background as a crisis clinician and supervisor of crisis teams in the early 1990’s.
+Populations: Adult, Group, Seniors.
+Specialties: ADD/ADHD, Anxiety, Bipolar, Depression, Grief and Loss, Mood Disorders, Couples, Other Chronic Health Conditions.
+Interventions: CBT and DBT.
+My interest in the practice of brief psychotherapy is rooted in my background as a crisis clinician and supervisor of crisis teams in the early 1990s.
 I began to practice Single Session Therapy (SST), with individuals struggling with adjustment problems.
 The philosophy behind this therapy is that many conditions can be treated in relatively few visits as long as the problem is accurately identified early in treatment.
-When the condition improved, the relationship with the therapist continues and patients are welcome to return for any additional episodes of care in the months or years ahead.
+When the condition improves, the relationship with the therapist continues and patients are welcome to return for any additional episodes of care in the months or years ahead.
 My primary focus at Kaiser Permanente has been SST with individuals in collaboration with primary care, couples therapy, and group therapy for grief and relational issues.

 The work that I do is very satisfying and ultimately, incredibly inspiring.
 It can also be exhausting at times.
 I enjoy walking on the treadmill after work, pushing for greater and steeper inclines.
 Taking mountain rides on my motorcycle often helps to clear my brain and remember the life and world outside the office.
 I enjoy my adult children immensely and spend my free time playing guitar and going to concerts – sometimes even managing to expose my kids to real music.